 A special version of Opera built for gamers to help them find the best possible deals on games every day, Opera GX features a gaming-specific home page that shows a deal aggregator as well as a

-section to show companies giving away games free every day.
+section to show companies and game app developers giving away games free every day.

 It also has a social bar which can include Facebook Messenger and Discord, allowing users to stay involved in their social circles whilst using the browser.